LIT-Protocol/developer-guides-code/siws-accs/browser/README.md

 This code example has a [corresponding doc page](https://developer.litprotocol.com/sdk/access-control/solana/siws-access-control) that covers the implementation in more detail, this repository acts as a reference implementation for you to use as a guide for implementing SIWS ACCs in your project.

+An example use case fo this functionality is permitting decryption capabilities to specific users on Solana based on their wallet address.

 ## Prerequisites

 - An Ethereum private key